-For example, in March 2010, the ACA was passed.
-The ACA has substantially changed health care financing by both governmental and private insurers, and significantly affected the U.S. pharmaceutical industry.
-We expect that the ACA will continue to create significant changes in the healthcare industry.
+For example, in March 2010, the ACA was passed, which has the potential to substantially change health care financing by both governmental and private insurers, and to significantly affect the U.S. pharmaceutical industry.
 The ACA, among other things, subjected manufacturers to new annual fees and taxes for specified branded prescription drugs, increased the minimum Medicaid rebates owed by most manufacturers under the Medicaid Drug Rebate Program, expanded health care fraud and abuse laws, revised the methodology by which rebates owed by manufacturers to the state and federal government for covered outpatient drugs under the Medicaid Drug Rebate Program are calculated, imposed an inflation penalty on new formulations of drugs, extended the Medicaid Drug Rebate program to utilization of prescriptions of individuals enrolled in Medicaid managed care organizations, expanded the 340B program which caps the price at which manufacturers can sell covered outpatient pharmaceuticals to specified hospitals, clinics and community health centers, and provided incentives to programs that increase the federal government's comparative effectiveness research.
-There have been judicial and congressional challenges to certain aspects of the ACA, and we expect there will be additional challenges and amendments to the ACA in the future.
 We continue to evaluate the effect that the ACA has on our business.
-Final regulations, guidance, amendments and judicial orders are anticipated in the future and we will continue to assess the ACA's impact on us as final regulations, guidance, amendments and judicial orders are issued.
+Additionally, new litigation attempting to invalidate the ACA is currently pending before the U.S. Supreme Court that could affect our business.
+Final regulations, guidance, and judicial orders are anticipated in the near future and we will continue to assess the ACA's impact on us as final regulations and guidance are issued.